Insights

 The title search shows that the vendor legally owns the property and has the authority to sell it.
 The title also includes important details of the property such as the unique land description, address, activity of the title in the last 125 days and who has control over the title (if it’s an electronic title).
 The title also shows any mortgage, encumbrances (such as covenants), caveats and notices on the land that are registered/recorded on title which may restrict dealings on the land.

 If the registered proprietor is not the vendor, then evidence of right to sell must also be disclosed.
-This is most commonly required in deceased estate sales.
+This is commonly required in deceased estate sales.

-If you are preparing to sell your property, be it a free standing home or unit, please contact our Property Division, complete the Vendor’s questionnaire here and call us on +61 3 9822 8588 and one of our Property Lawyers will be more than happy to assist you.
+If you’re ready to sell your property complete the Vendor’s questionnaire here and call us on +61 3 9822 8588 and one of our Property Lawyers will happy to assist you.

 I would like to receive Burke Lawyers Newsletters